The Charles Wanzel Scholarship

 Chuck was lost in the late days of the war.
 He was MIA for the majority of the ’70s while the nation grappled with the aftermath of the Vietnam experience.
 By the time his status was changed to KIA, it was almost the ’80s.
 America was moving on, putting Vietnam behind with a new president and outlook.
 Except for those suffering, the country’s Vietnam involvement receded into the past.

 From the Class of 1969’s perspective, this was also the case with Chuck Wanzel.
 We didn’t know of and/or forgot him and his sacrifice.
 This scholarship is an effort to keep his memory and story alive.
-As you plan your charitable giving for 2023 (remember, we have to take our required minimum distribution this year), please consider contributing to the Captain Charles Wanzel Memorial Scholarship Fund.
+As you plan your charitable giving for the year (remember, we have to take our required minimum distribution this year), please consider contributing to the Captain Charles Wanzel Memorial Scholarship Fund.

 Donating to the Scholarship will honor Chuck Wanzel’s memory, keep his sacrifice alive and help a deserving student meet his or her goals.